Gravitational time dilation, free fall, and matter waves: Gravitational time dilation: Einstein's derivation

-He starts with the observation that physical laws in a uniformly accelerated frame do not differ from those in a frame at rest in a uniform gravitational field.
-Since he finds an accelerated frame more theoretically accessible, he uses it to analyse the running of clocks and then infers the corresponding result in the gravitational field.
+He started with the observation that physical laws in a uniformly accelerated frame do not differ from those in a frame at rest in a uniform gravitational field.
+Since he found an accelerated frame more theoretically accessible, he used it to analyse the running of clocks and then inferred the corresponding result in the gravitational field.

-He considers three reference frames: $S$ with spacetime coordinates $x,\,t$ is at rest; $\Sigma$ with coordinates $\xi,\,\sigma$ accelerates along the $x$ axis with a constant acceleration $g$ with respect to an instantaneously comoving inertial frame denoted by $S^{\prime}$, with coordinates $x^{\prime},\,t^{\prime}$ .
+He considered three reference frames: $S$ with spacetime coordinates $x,\,t$ is at rest; $\Sigma$ with coordinates $\xi,\,\sigma$ accelerates along the $x$ axis with a constant acceleration $g$ with respect to an instantaneously comoving inertial frame denoted by $S^{\prime}$, with coordinates $x^{\prime},\,t^{\prime}$.
 The notion of a constant acceleration was made precise in a later paper (Ref.~\onlinecite{CollVol2Swiss00to09}, p.~316), in response to a letter from Max Planck.

 At time $t=0$, $\Sigma$ is instantaneously at rest with respect to $S$ and clocks everywhere in $\Sigma$ are set to $0$.
 The time they measure is called the \emph{local time }in $\Sigma$ and is denoted by $\sigma$.
-Local time at the origin of $\Sigma$, that is at $\xi=0$, is denoted by $\tau$.
+Local time at the origin of $\Sigma$, that is at $\xi=0$, is denoted by $\sigma(\xi=0)$.

 Two events at different points $\xi$ are not in general simultaneous with respect to the comoving frame $S^{\prime}$ when clocks at those points show the same local time $\sigma$.
 Simultaneous events in $S^{\prime}$ have the same value of $t^{\prime}$, related to coordinates in $S$ by the Lorentz transformation,